Tyler Reddick steals win at Talladega for Michael Jordan as McDowell crashes at the line | TSN

 Reddick steals win at Talladega as McDowell crashes at the line

-It was another wild Talladega finish — and set off a raucous celebration on pit road with one of Reddick's team owners, Basketball Hall of Famer Michael Jordan.
+It was another wild Talladega finish — and marked the first time that Jordan, co-owner of the 23XI Racing along with Denny Hamlin, has been at the track to witness a victory for one of his drivers.

-“This is like an NBA playoff game,” Jordan said in Victory Lane.
-“I'm so ecstatic.”
+“Denny keeps saying I was bad luck when I come to the track, and today we proved him wrong,” a beaming Jordan said in Victory Lane.
+“I’m very happy to be here to see it.
+Everybody tells me when we win we can have a good celebration, but this is the first time I’ve been here.”

 McDowell, the pole-sitter, dominated the closing laps and was in position to give Ford its much-needed first victory of the year.
-But his topsy-turvy efforts to block Keselowski — another Ford driver — wound up costing them both.
+But his desperate efforts to block Keselowski, another Ford driver, wound up costing them both.

 McDowell spun out, Keselowski had to check up and Reddick sped by to claim his sixth career Cup victory by 0.208 seconds.

-A pile of cars behind them was taken out, as well.
-Corey LaJoie's No. 7 machine slid across the finish line on its side, pinned against the wall in front the massive grandstands.
+A pile of cars behind them were taken out, as well.
+Corey LaJoie's No. 7 machine slid across the finish line on its side, pinned against the wall in front of the massive grandstands.

 Reddick climbed out of his No. 45 car and scurried up the fence like Spider-Man.

+Yet make no mistake: Jordan's passion these days is stock car racing.

+“To me, this is like an NBA playoff game," the 61-year-old said.
+“For us to win a big race like this, it means so much to me.
+I’m all in.
+I love it.
+It replaces a lot of the competitiveness that I had in basketball.
+But this is even worse, because I have no control.
+If I was playing basketball, I’d have total control.
+But I have no control, so I live vicariously through the drivers, crew chiefs and everybody.”

-Keselowski settled for the runner-up spot, failing again to pick up his first win since 2021 at this 2.66-mile trioval in east Alabama.
+Keselowski settled for the runner-up spot, failing again to pick up his first win since he triumphed three years ago at this 2.66-mile trioval in east Alabama.

 “We went to make a move and Michael covered it,” Keselowski said.
 “We went the other way and had nowhere to go when Michael came back down.
 It's just the way this stuff goes.”

+“He pushed me out.
+I drove back to him and was able to get in front of him that very first time.
+But when I came back down, I barely wasn't clear,” McDowell said.
+“It's Talladega.
+You're going for it, trying to get a win.
+We just came up short and took a lot of guys out with me."

-Reddick's victory redeemed a botched strategy that knocked out a bunch of Toyota contenders, including his team co-owner, Denny Hamlin.
+Reddick's victory redeemed a botched strategy that knocked out a bunch of Toyota contenders, including Hamlin, who co-owns 23XI while driving for Joe Gibbs Racing.

 All three Toyota teams pitted in tandem with 37 laps to go, going with a strategy that would've allowed them to push the pace on the rest of the fuel-saving field — with an idea of drafting all the way to the front for the checkered flag.